Election outcomes should be determined by voters, not politicians who manipulate voting maps.

 Gerrymandering directly affects how communities are represented at every level of government — from local councils and state legislatures to the U.S. House of Representatives.
 These elected bodies make decisions that shape our daily lives, including public education, healthcare access and transportation.

-When district lines are manipulated for political gain, it can dilute the power of voters, making it harder for communities to elect leaders who truly reflect their needs and priorities.
-Fair representation starts with fair maps — because voters deserve a meaningful say in who makes the decisions that affect them every day.
+When district lines are manipulated for political gain, it can dilute the power of some voters while manufacturing increased influence of others, making it harder for communities to elect leaders who truly reflect their needs and priorities.
+Fair representation starts with fair maps that give voters the opportunity to have a meaningful say in who makes the decisions that affect them every day.

 Campaign Legal Center (CLC) has been sounding the alarm on this issue for years.
 What we need now is a national solution to prevent gerrymandering of congressional districts nationwide.

-There are three main ways that politicians manipulate maps to disadvantage voters and instead advantage themselves or their political party.
+There are four main ways that politicians manipulate maps to disadvantage voters and instead advantage themselves or their political party.
 These are:

-• Partisan gerrymandering: Creating political maps that enable a political party to gain a systemic advantage for itself — or a disadvantage for the opposing party.
+Partisan gerrymandering: Creating maps or districts that enable a political party and/or incumbent to gain a systemic advantage.

 Learn more about what gerrymandering is here.